AdobeDocs/dynamic-media-classic.en/help/using/uploading-image-asset-or-vector.md

 The `file_limit` parameter specifies the file-size limit in bytes.
 The `file_exts` parameter specifies the filename extensions that are allowed for upload.
 Both of these values are optional.

 A global limit is set in the application for the file size limit and the filename extensions allowed.
-If what you send in the request is a subset of the global limits, it is honored.
+If what you sent in the request is a subset of the global limits, it is honored.
 The global limits are the following:

 | Global limit | Value |
 | --- | --- |